shotgunsoftware/tk-core/docs/platform.rst

 ---------------------------------------------------

 Following is an overview of Toolkit standards around launching DCC software.
-Most of the world of Toolkit exists and excecutes in an initialized state after the DCC and tk engine have already started up.
+Most of the world of Toolkit exists and excecutes in an initialized state after a DCC application and tk engine have already started up.
 The Toolkit launch interface is specialized to operate outside of this known state.
-This section describes how to use the Toolkit launch interface to develop custom tk applications to launch any DCC as well as what a tk engine must implement to make this possible.
+This section describes core classes and methods that can be used to develop custom tk launch applications as well as what a tk engine must implement to make this possible.

 A Simple Launch Application